Introduce Your Undergraduate and Graduate Students to the UWC

 We know that undergraduate and graduate students often find the Writing Center because someone suggested it to them.
 We also know that writers sometimes need a nudge.
 If you would like to offer extra credit for a UWC visit or if you would like to offer extra credit for a UWC visit or to require a UWC visit, feel free to adapt the sample language below for your assignment prompts, course syllabi, and Canvas resources.

-I will award X extra percentage points (on any of our writing assignments) if you meet with one of our James Madison University Writing Center consultants, under the following conditions:
+I will award X extra percentage points (for this project/for this assignment/on any of our major writing tasks) if you meet with one of our James Madison University Writing Center consultants, under the following conditions:

-1. You can schedule your first 30- or 60-minute face-to-face or online session with a UWC consultant at any stage in your writing process, and you can return to the UWC for multiple sessions.
-To earn extra credit for the assignment, you must meet with a UWC consultant at least a day** before our due date.
+1. You can schedule your session with a UWC consultant at any stage in your writing process, and you can return to the UWC for multiple sessions.
+The UWc offers 30- or 60-minute sessions, and you can opt for a face-to-face or online session.** To earn credit for the assignment, you must meet with a UWC consultant at least a day*** before our due date.

 2. To prepare for and schedule your UWC sessions, visit the UWC's Make an Appointment page.

-** If you have a big class or are thinking about requiring that your students visit the UWC, we would love to collaborate with you ahead of time (just send an email to UWC Interim Coordinator Rudy Barrett (barretrl@jmu.edu).
+*** If you have a big class or are thinking about requiring that your students visit the UWC, we would love to collaborate with you ahead of time (just send an email to Learning Centers Associate Director Rudy Barrett (barretrl@jmu.edu).
 Students sometimes have trouble scheduling a UWC session just before a deadline or due date, as there are busy peaks every semester when most available consulting hours have been reserved.

 How Students Can Verify Their UWC Visits